fenago/oracle19c-labs/dataguard/lab_guides/lab09.md

     - Extract all information related to the PTT using the `show_ptt.sql` script.

 8. **Verify PTT Isolation**:
-    - Open another terminal window, log in as `oracle` to `stndby`, and set environment variables.
+    - Open another terminal window, log in as `oracle` to `orcldg`, and set environment variables.
     - Log in as the `SYSTEM` user and verify that the PTT created in the first session isn't visible in this second session.

 9. **Test PTT Lifetime (Transaction Duration)**: